TJU-DRL-LAB/AI-Optimizer/modelbased-rl/README.md

 We integrated related works and codes into one framework, in order to make it easy to compare the main improvements between different works.
 For example, for Dreamer and ED2-Dreamer, we integrate the world model construction of both methods in a single moduel, and the same is true for other parts such as policies or wrappers.
 In this way, you can **target the modifications you want to improve, and quickly verify and compare**.

-In addition, we provide codes for Muzero, one of the most classic baseline for planning method.

-If you have useful suggestions, don't hesitate to raise an issue or submit a pull request!

 ## TODO